Node.js API Reference

 |---|---|---|

-registerLocalModel | await manager.registerLocalModel(id, load, unload, isLoaded, memoryEstimateBytes?: bigint, device?: string) | Register a model from raw closures.
+registerLocalModel | await manager.registerLocalModel(id, load, unload, isLoaded?, memoryEstimateBytes?: bigint, device?: string) | Register an arbitrary JS-managed resource from raw lifecycle closures (not dispatchable via complete).
 The optional device string (default "cpu") selects which pool to charge — e.g. "cuda:0" charges "gpu:0". |

 load | await manager.load(id) | Load a model, evicting LRU models in the same pool if needed. |